DivineOmega/omega-search/README.md

 ### Caching Source Data

-The speed up searching, you can cache the source data using any PSR-6 compliant cache pool.
+To speed up searching, you can cache the source data using any PSR-6 compliant cache pool.
 An example of this is shown below.

 ```php
 // Create cache pool